rea1shane/exporter/README.md

 It helps you to easily build an exporter so that you only need to focus on the metrics themselves and not the exporter.

-Different from the Prometheus official exporter, exporter framework use [Gin](https://github.com/gin-gonic/gin) as HTTP server and use [Logrus](https://github.com/sirupsen/logrus) as logger.
+Exporter framework use [Kingpin](https://github.com/alecthomas/kingpin) as command line and flag parser, use [Gin](https://github.com/gin-gonic/gin) as HTTP server and use [Logrus](https://github.com/sirupsen/logrus) as logger.

 ## Usage